Yldales/Modpack-RPG-Colony/README.md

 ## Majors changes
 * The overworld is a custom, hand-made map.
-* The weapons, armors & tools can only be obtained by exploring, defeating ennemis, completing quests, ...
+* The weapons, armors & tools can only[^1] be obtained by exploring, defeating ennemies, completing quests, ...
+* The gamerule _doLimitedCrafting_ is enabled.
+* The enchanting table is replaced by another system™️.
+* The experience/levels serve to upgrade player's attributes and unlock more stuff (recipes, areas, EpicFight skills, ...).

+[^1]: With some exceptions.